anqihu2/spoli_group/README.md

 ## Directories in this repository
 1. data: Experiment raw data for the four SL tasks
-2. script: Rmd script for the analyses
+2. script: Rmd script for the analyses.
+The script contains the explanations of all the raw data and their relevant analyses.

 ## Software Versions
 The main R packages used for the analyses: